24 Cities Near Orlando to Live in 2026

 Renowned for its white sandy beaches, Cocoa Beach is one of the best Florida towns to live in for watersport lovers.
 There are endless surf shops in the area and surprisingly consistent waves for Florida’s coastline.

-It’s also known as the gateway to Cape Canaveral Air Force Station and the Kennedy Space Center, offering residents the chance to watch rocket launches up close and in person.
-The aero-culture bleeds into the community events, as the Cocoa Beach Air Show is one of the biggest festivals during the year.
-Of course, with such close proximity to the aerospace industry, jobs in technology and aerospace engineering are never out of reach.
+It’s also known as the gateway to Cape Canaveral Air Force Station and the Kennedy Space Center, offering residents the chance to watch rocket launches up close.
+The aero-culture bleeds into the community, as the Cocoa Beach Air Show is one of the biggest festivals of the year.
+Of course, with such close proximity to the aerospace industry, jobs in technology and aerospace engineering are plentiful.

 Cocoa Beach